 The business justification (quoting Wikipedia): "Infrastructure automation enables speed through faster execution when configuring your infrastructure and aims at providing visibility to help other teams across the enterprise work quickly and more efficiently.
 Automation removes the risk associated with human error, like manual misconfiguration; removing this can decrease downtime and increase reliability.
 These outcomes and attributes help the enterprise move towards implementing a culture of DevOps".

-Traffic Parrot has first-class support for the sidecar Sidecar Service Virtualization Pattern (Sidecar API Mocks Pattern).
+Traffic Parrot has first-class support for the Service Virtualization Test Container Pattern.

 Let's assume if you work with a Jenkins Continuous Integration pipeline and test your microservices there to get to production fast.
 The more external dependencies the build pipeline has, the more risk you have those dependencies will cause the build to be unstable and fail because of external dependency issues, not related to the code quality.
 External dependencies should be kept to a minimum.
-For example, run your database in Docker per build (on Jenkins Slave), not in a shared environment.
-It is a pattern similar to the "sidecar" container pattern recommended by Jenkins.
+For example, run your database in Docker per build as a database test container (on Jenkins Slave), not in a shared environment.
+It is a pattern similar to the "sidecar" container pattern recommended by Jenkins just used in tests.